Photo credit: Matthieu Comoy

 Whatever it is, that’s your work.
 That’s your art.
 Your creative dream.
 Your muse is nudging you.
 Heed the call.

 Easier said the done, I know.
 But not impossible.
 Not at all.
-Creators, lovers, leaders, builders around the world, right now, are putting resistance in its place to get down to business.
+Creators, lovers, leaders, builders around the world, right now, are putting resistance in its place and getting down to business.

 The next time you feel the dread, the push back, the distraction, the call to give up, or the call to organize your iPhone contacts, try the following experiments…